decentralized-identity/trustdidweb-v03/spec/abstract.md

 "trust did:web" (or to enable a "trusted web" if you say it fast), by supporting these features:

-- Publishing of all DIDDoc versions for a DID instead of, or beside, a `did:web` DID.
+- Publishing of all DID Document (DIDDoc) versions for a DID instead of, or beside, a `did:web` DID.
 - Uses the same DID-to-HTTPS transformations as `did:web`.
 - Provides resolvers with the full history of the DID via a verifiable chain of updates to the DIDDoc from creation to the latest update.